top of page

 ABOUT ME

-I earned my BS in Wildlife Ecology and Conservation from the University of Florida in 2017, and my MS in Fish and Wildlife Conservation from Virginia Tech in 2019.
-For my MS thesis, I assessed factors influencing the utility of in situ artificial shelters for monitoring eastern hellbenders (Cryptobranchus alleganiensis alleganiensis).
+I graduated with my BS in Wildlife Ecology and Conservation from the University of Florida in 2017 and an MS in Fish and Wildlife Conservation from Virginia Tech in 2019.
+For my MS thesis research, I assessed factors influencing the utility of in situ artificial shelters for monitoring eastern hellbenders (Cryptobranchus alleganiensis alleganiensis).
 My primary research interests include conservation biogeography, spatial ecology, and amphibian biodiscovery and conservation.

 Sky Button assessing the portable Citizen Science eDNA machine by Smith Root